 ClassCover: Queensland's new relief teacher booking platform

-The Department of Education is introducing ClassCover, a modern, streamlined platform to simplify how state schools connect with teachers about casual and relief teaching opportunities.
+The Department of Education is introducing ClassCover, a modern, streamlined platform that simplifies how state schools connect with teachers about casual and relief teaching opportunities.

 ClassCover has real-time availability updates to help schools find the right teacher quickly, providing greater visibility for both schools and teachers, and introduces a consistent, statewide approach to relief teacher management.